Land Rover Defender 130 vs Mercedes-Benz GLS-Class

 Feature Showdown

-The Land Rover Defender 130 features a 13.1-inch touchscreen, while the Mercedes-Benz GLS-Class gets a 12.3-inch display.
+The Land Rover Defender 130 features a 11.4-inch touchscreen paired with a 12.3-inch digital dash, while the Mercedes-Benz GLS-Class gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Land Rover Defender 130 stands out with heated front seats and Meridian audio that you will not find on the Mercedes-Benz GLS-Class.
 The Mercedes-Benz GLS-Class counters with head-up display, panoramic roof, power tailgate and Burmester audio.
 Which feature set matters more depends on your daily routine and priorities.